SQP Simple Quality Protects scheme

 Want to prove that your organisation or group is a ‘safe’ organisation to work with children or young people?
 Want to be ‘contract ready’ and in a position to go for more funding and grants?

-We can support your group to go through a Quality Assurance scheme specific to Brighton & Hove called Simple Quality Protects (SQP) – it is simple, easy to follow and is supported every step of the way by our Development Officer, Lisa Matthew.
+We can support your group to go through a Quality Assurance scheme specific to Brighton & Hove called Simple Quality Protects (SQP) – it is simple, easy to follow and is supported every step of the way by our Development Officer, Liz Warnock.
 You can work towards a Bronze, Silver or Gold award for your organisation’s safeguarding practices and policies & procedures.
-Where there are gaps Lisa can support you to develop good, working policies so that you can build a solid, high standard portfolio to use for building your activities, winning commissions and contracts and being eligible for funding.
+Where there are gaps Liz can support you to develop good, working policies so that you can build a solid, high standard portfolio to use for building your activities, winning commissions and contracts and being eligible for funding.

 Read more about SQP and listen to views from small groups and commissioners

 CONGRATULATIONS!
-We celebrated SQP achievements at the Community Sector Star Awards with Community Works a fantastic evening!
+We celebrated SQP achievements at the Community Works Summer Safeguarding Conference on 9th June 2015.

 “The SQP programme has been a very useful tool to aid us in improving our standards and streamlining our projects.
 Running a project is clearly about the people we serve and all our work and effort can, quite rightly, go into the helping our service users but good structure and organisation behind the scenes really matters and can make a huge difference to everyone” One Youth Brighton